Tutoring at the Geisel School of Medicine

 Requesting a Tutor

-- Students who believe they need the assistance of a tutor should submit the Tutor Request Form.
+- Tutor Request Form: Students who believe they need the assistance of a tutor should submit a request.
 If you have questions about the peer-tutoring program, please email Geisel.Tutoring@Dartmouth.edu

 A student approved for tutoring support (the tutee) is subsequently matched with one of the pre-approved tutors, and notified by email.
 The tutor is also notified of the match.